M1-CHPS/glhpc/docs/lab2.md

 ### 1. Implementing Grayscale

-The grayscale transform receives an RGB image and converts it into a black and white, single channel image.
+The grayscale transform receives an RGB image and converts it into a black-and-white, single channel image.
 The formula for the transformation is:

 $$